Sports Officials (Umpires & Referees) Career

 - Less boring as every game is different.

-- Good way to be a part of a game that you like.
+- Good way to be the part of the game that you like.

 - A lifelong job as the demand of experienced umpires, referees, sports officials is more.